 The ship manager announced the name of the winner of the contest.

-The winner was given a flag which was cool.
-But when the baptized her by pouring ice down the back of her, I knew I wouldn’t have wanted to win that contest.
+The winner was given a flag which was special.
+But when they baptized her by pouring ice down on her back, I knew I wouldn’t have wanted to win that contest.
 There were many people who then chose to be baptized with a bit of ice. then they poured actual ice water over the newest crew members.

 We were given the opportunity to purchase a postcard and receive an Arctic Circle crossing stamp.
 After I did that I wasn’t sure what I was going to do with it so I photographed it.

 We also found certificates of the crossing hanging by our cabin.